autonity/docs.autonity.org/reference/genesis/index.md

   - protocol parameters configuring protocol rules of the network
   - validators from which the genesis consensus committee will be selected
   - oracle network configuration
-  - accounts to be created at network genesis: initial allocation of Auton to EOA accounts; contract accounts.
+  - accounts to be created at network genesis: initial allocation of Auton to accounts; addresses of EOA and contract accounts.
 - Bootnodes.
 Bootnodes can be provided statically as a file or as a command-line option when running the client.
 To provide statically, specify a `static-nodes.json` file, or as a comma-separated list in the `--bootnodes` command-line option.